AdobeDocs/experience-manager-65.en/help/sites-administering/scene7-http2faq.md

 ## How can you verify whether a URL or website is activated with HTTP/2? {#how-can-you-verify-whether-a-url-or-website-is-activated-with-http}

 You need to download an externsion to use with your Web browser.
-For Firefox and Chrome there is an extension called **[!UICONTROL HTTP/2 and SPDY Indicator.]** Browsers only support HTTP/2 securely, so it is necessary to call a URL with HTTPS to verify.
+For Firefox and Chrome there is an extension called **[!UICONTROL HTTP/2 and SPDY Indicator]**.
+Browsers only support HTTP/2 securely, so it is necessary to call a URL with HTTPS to verify.
 If HTTP/2 is supported, this is indicated by the extension in the form of a blue Flash symbol, and a header "X-Firefox-Spdy" : "h2".